lauras521/stock-analysis/README.md

 Steve first wrote an Original Code and then updated a Refactored Code to try and speed up the analysis.
 In the images above, you can see the Refactored Code ran faster than the Original Code.

 First all 12 tickers to be analyzed were identified in both codes.
 Image below.
 The main differences between the codes is highlighted in the table below.
 If the code is too small to read the image can be clicked on to be enlarged.
 Steve updated his for loop format to iterate more efficiently in the Refactored Code to cut time out of the analysis.
 In the original code all 12 tickers were looped through and within each ticker loop all rows were looped through once to find tickerVolume, again to find startingPrice, and again to find EndingPrice.
 Then data was outputed before moving to the next ticker.
-In the new Refactored code the for loop isn't gone through as many times since the loop can identify when tickers have changed based on initializing the tickerIndex and not needing the AND statement to determine when ticker changes and to output the starting and ending price for a ticker.
+In the new Refactored code the for loop isn't gone through as many times since the loop can identify when tickers have changed based on initializing the tickerIndex.
+Additionally, the AND statement to determine when ticker changes and to output the starting and ending price for a ticker was cleaned up when using tickerIndex.

 <p align="center">